Hill Country Headwaters

 If criteria are met, the HCHCI includes three cost share programs intended to assist landowners with enhancing water, soil, or wildlife on their land.

-- Environmental Quality Incentives Program (EQIP) – EQIP has nearly $1M available to assist landowners aiming to enhance water and wildlife resources.
+- Environmental Quality Incentives Program (EQIP) – nearly $1M available to assist landowners aiming to enhance water and wildlife resources.

-- Conservation Stewardship Program (CSP) – CSP has $482,000 available for landowners who currently demonstrate success in stewarship practices and are seeking way to sustain and enhance those successes.
+- Conservation Stewardship Program (CSP) – $482,000 available for landowners who currently demonstrate success in stewardship practices and are seeking way to sustain and enhance those successes.

-- Agricultural Conservation Easement Program (ACEP) – ACEP has $2.1M available for the purchase of conservation easements from willing landowners.
+- Agricultural Conservation Easement Program (ACEP) – $2.1M available for the purchase of conservation easements from willing landowners.

 For information on the application process,click here.